 {326}

 evidently untenable; but it is what he has done.
-He seeks to avoid its consequences, not by denying it, but by turning the argument against me, and saying, &#8220;What! you make Christ to be the Bridegroom and head of Babylon, the head of the corruption.&#8221; My reply is, I have not done so; neither is it what I do now.
+He seeks to avoid its consequences, not by denying it, but by turning the argument against me, and saying, "What! you make Christ to be the Bridegroom and head of Babylon, the head of the corruption".
+My reply is, I have not done so; neither is it what I do now.
 First, I never said that Babylon was the church, or the church Babylon, as Mr. Olivier has said of the kingdom.
 I have not spoken of Babylon.
 I believe it has taken for a time the form of Christianity; but this is not in my judgment its sole or its exclusive form.
 Perhaps in the sixteenth century the reformers might be justified in speaking of it thus, because it was then the form that it took; but I think that there are other elements and other principles in Babylon.
 That is not the leading idea of Babylon in Scripture, although it may be an important element of it.
-But, alas! it is but too true that the church during the absence of Christ might be unfaithful in hei conduct, though espoused to Christ, but placed under responsibility until the marriage of the Lamb.
+But, alas! it is but too true that the church during the absence of Christ might be unfaithful in her conduct, though espoused to Christ, but placed under responsibility until the marriage of the Lamb.
 If one cannot reconcile the thought of responsibility here below with the accomplishment of the promises of God on high, one has much yet to learn as to the ways of God in reference to man; for the same thing is true of every Christian: evil is wrought before the church or the Christian is on high, come to perfection.
-Christ does not therefore cease to be the future husband of the church*;* and it is precisely when one ceases to recognize that relationship of bride of Christ, that the evil begins.
+Christ does not therefore cease to be the future husband of the church; and it is precisely when one ceases to recognize that relationship of bride of Christ, that the evil begins.
 Hence we have not to quit the church, but the church has to purify herself; for it ceases not to be the church although it has ceased to be faithful.
 But there is no question about purifying Babylon: it will be destroyed.
 If saints find themselves there, they must come out of it.
 Again, if it is the kingdom, they cannot come out of it.
 It is a complete confusion of ideas.
-There can be no question of coming out of the church.| If it be said that in its captivity the members of the church are in Babylon (though this I did not say), it is the church, so to speak, which must come out of it.
+There can be no question of coming out of the church¦.
+If it be said that in its captivity the members of the church are in Babylon (though this I did not say), it is the church, so to speak, which must come out of it.
 Finally, the idea that the church may have been unfaithful is quite intelligible; but that Christ should be King of Babylon is unintelligible.
 I admit that it is a thing to be proved that the church has been unfaithful, if the heart feels it not; but in

-| No one has ever seen Babylon in the church, even if they may have spoken of the church in Babylon (which, however, I have not done).
+¦No one has ever seen Babylon in the church, even if they may have spoken of the church in Babylon (which, however, I have not done).

 {327}